Skip to main content directly

 Construction and Details

-• Frame is 1” diameter chrome-plated round steel tube with a polished finish
+• Frame: Seamless 1" diameter tubular steel with polished chrome or ultra-matte powder-coated finish

 Sustainable Design and Environmental Certification